mitsuhiko/minijinja/COMPATIBILITY.md

 the editor ecosystem which typically cannot deal with these reconfigured Jinja templates.

+MiniJinja by default does not allow unicode identifiers.
+These need to be turned on with the `unicode` feature to achieve parity with Jinja2.

 ## Runtime Differences

 The biggest differences between MiniJinja and Jinja2 stem from the different